 There is no expectation that an ACLU attorney will review any videos submitted via the MigraCam app.
-When users submit video, they are agreeing to share the video with the emergency contacts they have designated in the app.
+When users submit video, they are serving as a witness to police interactions on behalf of all Texans and agreeing to share the video with the emergency contacts they have designated in the app.
 As such, videos sent to the ACLU are not privileged.
 For more on this topic, see the End User License Agreement (EULA).